×

 This tool from the ILO provides specific learning and teaching modules about maternity protection and maternity leave for health and care workers.
 The modules are broken up into 3 parts, covering background, the core and basic elements of maternity protection, and the actions that can be taken to improve maternity protections at the national and organizational levels.
 This tool can be utilized by any individual for self-education and also provides the teaching structure necessary for governments, employers, and NGOs to use the modules to educate others.

 Maternity and Paternity at Work: Law and Practice Across the World (2014).
-International Labour Organization.
+International Labor Organization.

 These guidelines, published by the ILO and other international partners, outline the required entitlements and safety policies for pregnant workers, recent mothers, and others who are involved with early child rearing in some way.
 The guidelines include discussions of breastfeeding arrangements at work, parental leave, and minimizing exposures to environments harmful to a pregnancy.
 Although focusing directly on Indonesia, the guidelines draw most of their substance from international agreements, treaties, and other legal frameworks that Indonesia has adopted, so these guidelines can be a useful reference for advancing issues related to maternity and paternity protection.